dotnet/AspNetCore.Docs/aspnet/fundamentals/owin.rst

 		});
 	});

-.. note:: The OWIN support in ASP.NET 5 is an evolution of the work that was done for the `Katana project <http://katanaproject.codeplex.com/>`_.
-Katana's ``IAppBuilder`` component has been replaced by ``IApplicationBuilder``, but if you have existing Katana-based middleware, you can use it within your ASP.NET 5 application through the use of a bridge, as shown in the `Owin.IAppBuilderBridge example on GitHub <https://github.com/aspnet/Entropy/tree/dev/samples/Owin.IAppBuilderBridge>`_.
+.. note:: The OWIN support in ASP.NET Core 1.0 is an evolution of the work that was done for the `Katana project <http://katanaproject.codeplex.com/>`_.
+Katana's ``IAppBuilder`` component has been replaced by ``IApplicationBuilder``, but if you have existing Katana-based middleware, you can use it within your ASP.NET Core 1.0 application through the use of a bridge, as shown in the `Owin.IAppBuilderBridge example on GitHub <https://github.com/aspnet/Entropy/tree/dev/samples/Owin.IAppBuilderBridge>`_.

 Using ASP.NET Hosting on an OWIN-based server
 ---------------------------------------------

 OWIN-based servers can host ASP.NET applications, since ASP.NET conforms to the OWIN specification.
 One such server is `Nowin <https://github.com/Bobris/Nowin>`_, a .NET OWIN web server.
-In the sample for this article, I've included a very simple project that references Nowin and uses it to create a simple server capable of self-hosting ASP.NET 5.
+In the sample for this article, I've included a very simple project that references Nowin and uses it to create a simple server capable of self-hosting ASP.NET Core 1.0.

 .. literalinclude:: owin/sample/src/NowinSample/NowinServerFactory.cs
 	:emphasize-lines: 13,19,22,27,41